bluesky/tiled/README.md

 Tiled facilitates **client-side caching** in a standard web browser or in Tiled's Python client, making efficient use of bandwidth and enabling an offline "airplane mode."
-Service-side caching of "hot" datasets and resources is also possible.
+It uses **Service-side caching** of "hot" datasets and resources to expedite both repeat requests (e.g. when the user is re-running a Jupyter notebook) and distinct requests for different parts of the same dataset (e.g.  when the user is requesting different slices or columns from a dataset).

 | Distribution   | Where to get it                                              |
 | -------------- | ------------------------------------------------------------ |